 Elections and polls include the following features:

-A count allows you to obtain election results for ballots you have obtained in other ways (e.g., paper ballots or another electronic voting system).
+A count allows you to obtain election results for ranked ballots that you have already collected.
 You can choose a variety of counting methods, such as instant runoff voting, the single transferable vote, and Condorcet voting.
+Counts have more counting options than elections or polls, such as the ability to withdraw candidates and break ties manually.

 Elections and polls have three stages: EDITING, VOTING, and END.
 Counts have two stages: EDITING and END.
 Each of these stages is described in further detail in our pages specifically for elections, polls, and counts.
 Note that once you progress from one stage to the next you cannot go back.
 Please double check that everything is correct before you go on to the next stage.